MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

 ## Export a notebook

 You can export your notebook to other standard formats.
-Synapse notebook can be exported into:
+Notebooks can be exported into the following formats:

 - The standard notebook file (.ipynb) that is used for Jupyter notebooks.
 - An HTML file (.html) that can be opened from a browser directly.